 Our finished pharmaceutical products are primarily sold in the U.S. domestic market, and have little exposure to foreign currency price fluctuations.
-However, as a result of our acquisition of the API manufacturing business in Éragny-sur-Epte, France, we are exposed to market risk related to changes in foreign currency exchange rates.
-Specifically, our insulin sales contracts are frequently denominated in euros, which are subject to fluctuations relative to the U.S. dollar, or USD.
+Our API manufacturing business in France is exposed to market risk related to changes in foreign currency exchange rates, because our insulin sales contracts are frequently denominated in euros, which are subject to fluctuations relative to the USD.

 Our Chinese subsidiary, ANP, maintains its books of record in Chinese yuan.
-These books are remeasured into the functional currency of USD using the current or historical exchange rates.
+These books are remeasured into the functional currency of USD, using the current or historical exchange rates.
 The resulting currency remeasurement adjustments and other transactional foreign exchange gains and losses are reflected in our statement of operations.

 Our French subsidiary, AFP, maintains its books of record in euros.
-Our U.K. subsidiary, IMS UK, maintains its books of record in Great British pounds.
-These books are translated to USD at the average exchange rates during the period.
+ANP's Chinese subsidiaries maintain their book of record in Chinese yuan.
+AUK's subsidiary, IMS UK, maintains its books of record in British pounds.
+These books of records are translated into USD using average exchange rates during the period.
 Assets and liabilities are translated at the rate of exchange prevailing on the balance sheet date.
 Equity is translated at the prevailing exchange rate at the date of the equity transactions.
 Translation adjustments are reflected in stockholders' equity and are included as a component of other comprehensive income (loss).